xuesongwang/Neural-Process-Family/README.md

 python CNP_test.py
 ```
 The arguments are the same as in *_train.py.
 A model `kernel` + `MODELNAME.pt`
 will be loaded from the folder `saved_model`.
-Each model will be tested on new 1-24 tasks.
+Each model will be tested on new 1024 tasks.

 #### 2D datasets
-To evaluate my model on On-the-grid datasets, run:
+To evaluate models on 2D datasets, run:
 ```eval
 python eval_2d.py --dataset mnist --batch-size 16
 ```